 Bartram Trail to Rabun Bald: the hike

 The hike departs a quiet, upscale Sky Valley neighborhood near the end of a gravel road (view maps and driving directions – and please be sure not to block any driveways or the gravel road).
 The hike veers left to follow a green-blazed trail, an access trail to the nearby Bartram Trail.
 (A gravel road veers to the right; take the path to the left.)
 The trail immediately climbs elevation, ascending Rabun Bald’s lower elevations through a forest dense with rhododendron and mountain laurel.

 The access trail reaches the Bartram Trail at just under .2 mile.
 The hike turns right, trailing the yellow-blazed Bartram Trail southbound toward the Rabun Bald summit.
 The trail gains elevation unrelentingly; however, the difficulty is moderate, thanks to a series of sharp trail switchbacks that conquer the height slowly.

 The Bartram Trail meanders through a rocky landscape dominated by gnarly, blue-green leafed rhododendron that cast a lattice of shadows on the trail’s path.
 In springtime, ferns unfurl and wildflowers dot the trail’s sides, framed by large rock outcrops covered in green moss and silvery lichen.

 The Bartram Trail reaches a campsite in a wide clearing at .8 mile.
 Glassy mica speckles the trail’s sandy surface, glimmering in rays of the sun.
 The hike turns left, following the yellow-blazed Bartram Trail southbound in a switchback-saturated final ascent toward Rabun Bald.
-The trail crosses a large slab of cemented rock, and passes a large outcrop at 1 mile, meandering through the last few switchbacks before beginning the final, straight-shot drive to the summit.
+The trail crosses a large slab of cemented rock, and passes a large outcrop at 1 mile, meandering through the last few switchbacks before beginning the final, straight-shot trek to the summit.

 The Bartram Trail summits Rabun Bald at 1.5 miles, passing a small campsite.
 An observation platform caps the mountain’s rocky, bald summit, and the platform is accessible by steep-pitched wooden stairs.
 The tower’s foundation is historic: it was the first fire tower in the area, and was more recently converted to a wood viewing platform above the original tower’s stone base.